microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationPolicy.md

 ## Description

 The `Remove-EntraApplicationPolicy` cmdlet removes an application policy from Microsoft Entra ID.
-Specify the `Id` and `PolicyId` parameter to remove an application policy.

 ## Examples